 About me

-I am an incoming assistant professor at Georgia Tech ECE!
 If you are interested in joining my lab, please read this before contacting me.
-This page also includes some advice and resources for new students in my group.
+This page also includes some advice and resources for current and prospective students in my group.

-Outside of research, I like to hike (the banner photo is one I took at Crater Lake National Park), garden, cook, paint, and read fantasy and historical fiction novels.
+Outside of research, I like to hike (the banner photo is one I took at Crater Lake National Park), garden, cook, paint, and read fantasy and historical fiction.

 Contact info

-The best way to reach me is by email, at sarafk at stanford dot edu
+The best way to reach me is by email, at sfk at gatech dot edu

 .
-You can also find me on Google Scholar, LinkedIn, and GitHub.
+You can also find me on Google Scholar, LinkedIn, our lab GitHub, and my personal GitHub.

 Research interests

-I am generally interested in foundations of machine learning, particularly connections to signal processing and optimization, and applications to inverse problems that arise in computer vision and computational, medical, and scientific imaging.
+I am generally interested in foundations of machine learning, particularly connections to signal processing and optimization, and applications to inverse problems that arise in computational imaging.
 Please have a look at my PhD dissertation and/or dissertation talk and/or job talk.
 Some of my current research interests are:

 - Finding the “right” signal representation for solving inverse problems, balancing interpretability and expressivity with computational constraints